ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 This is not strictly necessary because the database is in memory anyway and the program is about to exit but there it is for illustration.

-Now the Data Manipulation Language (i.e. insert and select here; and henceforth DML) and the DDL might fail for various reasons.
-If that happens the proc will `goto` a cleanup handler and return the failed return code instead of running the rest of the code.
+Now Data Manipulation Language (i.e. insert and select here; and henceforth DML) and DDL might fail for various reasons.
+If that happens the procedure will `goto` a cleanup handler and return the failed return code instead of running the rest of the code.
 Any temporary memory allocations will be freed and any pending SQLite statements will be finalized.
 More on that later when we discuss error handling.

 With that we have a much more complicated program that prints "Hello, world"